PotatoThanh/3DCSC-for-Dynamic-MRI-Reconstruction/README.md

 ----------

-To run Genetic Algorithm to find parameters.
+To run Genetic Algorithm to find parameters (run main.m file with options).
 GA takes really long time; thus, you should turn on 'saveIntermediate' to save the best params during searching(tem_params folder)

     main.m